openstack-infra/zuul/doc/source/admin/monitoring.rst

      The used RAM (excluding buffers and cache) on this executor, as a percentage multiplied by 100.

-.. stat:: zuul.nodepool
+.. stat:: zuul.nodepool.requests

-   Holds metrics related to Zuul requests from Nodepool.
+   Holds metrics related to Zuul requests and responses from Nodepool.

+   States are one of:

+      *requested*
+        Node request submitted by Zuul to Nodepool *canceled*
+        Node request was canceled by Zuul
+      *failed*
+        Nodepool failed to fulfill a node request *fulfilled*
+        Nodes were assigned by Nodepool

+   .. stat:: <state>
+      :type: timer

+      Records the elapsed time from request to completion for states `failed` and `fulfilled`.
+For example,
+      ``zuul.nodepool.request.fulfilled.mean`` will give the average
+      time for all fulfilled requests within each ``statsd`` flush interval.

+      A lower value for `fulfilled` requests is better.
+Ideally, there will be no `failed` requests.

-   .. stat:: requested
+   .. stat:: <state>.total
       :type: counter

-      Incremented each time a node request is submitted to Nodepool.

-      .. stat:: label.<label>
-         :type: counter

-         Incremented each time a request for a specific label is submitted to Nodepool.

-      .. stat:: size.<size>
-         :type: counter

-         Incremented each time a request of a specific size is submitted to Nodepool.
-For example, a request for 3 nodes would use the key ``zuul.nodepool.requested.size.3``.
+      Incremented when nodes are assigned or removed as described in the states above.

-   .. stat:: canceled
+   .. stat:: <state>.size.<size>
       :type: counter, timer

-      The counter is incremented each time a node request is canceled by Zuul.
-The timer records the elapsed time from request to cancelation.
+      Increments for the node count of each request.
+For example, a request for 3 nodes would use the key ``zuul.nodepool.requests.requested.size.3``; fulfillment of 3
+      node requests can be tracked with
+      ``zuul.nodepool.requests.fulfilled.size.3``.

+      The timer is implemented for ``fulfilled`` and ``failed`` requests.
+For example, the timer
+      ``zuul.nodepool.requests.failed.size.3.mean`` gives the average
+      time of 3-node failed requests within the ``statsd`` flush interval.
+A lower value for `fulfilled` requests is better.
+      Ideally, there will be no `failed` requests.

-      .. stat:: label.<label>
+   .. stat:: <state>.label.<label>
       :type: counter, timer

-         The same, for a specific label.

-      .. stat:: size.<size>
-         :type: counter, timer

-         The same, for a specific request size.

-   .. stat:: fulfilled
-      :type: counter, timer

-      The counter is incremented each time a node request is fulfilled by Nodepool.
-The timer records the elapsed time from request to fulfillment.

-      .. stat:: label.<label>
-         :type: counter, timer

-         The same, for a specific label.

-      .. stat:: size.<size>
-         :type: counter, timer

-         The same, for a specific request size.

-   .. stat:: failed
-      :type: counter, timer

-      The counter is incremented each time Nodepool fails to fulfill a node request.
-The timer records the elapsed time from request to failure.

-      .. stat:: label.<label>
-         :type: counter, timer

-         The same, for a specific label.

-      .. stat:: size.<size>
-         :type: counter, timer

-         The same, for a specific request size.
+      Increments for the label of each request.
+For example, requests for `centos7` nodes could be tracked with ``zuul.nodepool.requests.requested.centos7``.

+      The timer is implemented for ``fulfilled`` and ``failed`` requests.
+For example, the timer
+      ``zuul.nodepool.requests.fulfilled.label.centos7.mean`` gives
+      the average time of ``centos7`` fulfilled requests within the ``statsd`` flush interval.
+A lower value for `fulfilled` requests is better.
+Ideally, there will be no `failed` requests.

    .. stat:: current_requests
       :type: gauge